 There are different types of trucks and trailers on the roads out there.
 This is not difficult to notice, as you will often find cargo of various shapes and sizes being carried by vehicles that will be able to carry them.
 In this article, we will introduce to you some of the various types of trucks and trailers and the goods they carry.

-Firstly, it is important to agree on what we would classify as a truck or a trailer. any very cool with a cab in front and a box at the back or a flatbed carriage can be called a truck or trailer.
+Firstly, it is important to agree on what we would classify as a truck or a trailer.
+A vehicle with a cab in front and a box at the back or a flatbed carriage can be called a truck or trailer.
 In some trucks, there can even be two layers of beds to carry cargo on two levels.

 Refrigerated or temperature-controlled trailers are used to ferry special items such as foods or perishable goods.
 They are not usually used over very long distances.
 However, their significance is maximum.
 If you are lucky, you will find them driving along on the roads near you!